elbombardi/squrl/docs/02_design/README.md

   "ip_address" varchar
 );

-CREATE INDEX ON "customer" ("prefix");
+CREATE INDEX ON "customers" ("prefix");

-CREATE INDEX ON "customer" ("username");
+CREATE INDEX ON "customers" ("username");

-CREATE INDEX ON "customer" ("api_key");
+CREATE INDEX ON "customers" ("api_key");

-CREATE INDEX ON "short_url" ("customer_id");
+CREATE INDEX ON "short_urls" ("customer_id");

-CREATE UNIQUE INDEX ON "short_url" ("short_url_key", "customer_id");
+CREATE UNIQUE INDEX ON "short_urls" ("short_url_key", "customer_id");

-CREATE INDEX ON "click" ("short_url_id");
+CREATE INDEX ON "clicks" ("short_url_id");

-COMMENT ON TABLE "customer" IS 'Table holding Customer information';
+COMMENT ON TABLE "customers" IS 'Table holding Customer information';

-COMMENT ON COLUMN "customer"."prefix" IS '3 characters, case-sensitive';
+COMMENT ON COLUMN "customers"."prefix" IS '3 characters, case-sensitive';

-COMMENT ON COLUMN "customer"."api_key" IS 'API key';
+COMMENT ON COLUMN "customers"."api_key" IS 'API key';

-COMMENT ON COLUMN "customer"."status" IS 'e: enabled, d: disabled';
+COMMENT ON COLUMN "customers"."status" IS 'e: enabled, d: disabled';

-COMMENT ON COLUMN "customer"."created_at" IS 'Timestamp of creation';
+COMMENT ON COLUMN "customers"."created_at" IS 'Timestamp of creation';

-COMMENT ON COLUMN "customer"."updated_at" IS 'Timestamp of last update';
+COMMENT ON COLUMN "customers"."updated_at" IS 'Timestamp of last update';

-COMMENT ON TABLE "short_url" IS 'Table holding short URL information';
+COMMENT ON TABLE "short_urls" IS 'Table holding short URL information';

-COMMENT ON COLUMN "short_url"."short_url_key" IS '6 characters, case-sensitive';
+COMMENT ON COLUMN "short_urls"."short_url_key" IS '6 characters, case-sensitive';

+COMMENT ON COLUMN "short_urls"."status" IS 'e: enabled, d: disabled';

-COMMENT ON COLUMN "short_url"."status" IS 'e: enabled, d: disabled';
+COMMENT ON COLUMN "short_urls"."tracking_status" IS 'e: enabled, d: disabled';

-COMMENT ON COLUMN "short_url"."click_count" IS 'Aggregate updated by the redirection server';
+COMMENT ON COLUMN "short_urls"."click_count" IS 'Aggregate updated by the redirection server';

-COMMENT ON COLUMN "short_url"."first_click_date_time" IS 'Aggregate set by the redirection server';
+COMMENT ON COLUMN "short_urls"."first_click_date_time" IS 'Aggregate set by the redirection server';

-COMMENT ON COLUMN "short_url"."last_click_date_time" IS 'Aggregate set by the redirection server';
+COMMENT ON COLUMN "short_urls"."last_click_date_time" IS 'Aggregate set by the redirection server';

-COMMENT ON COLUMN "short_url"."created_at" IS 'Timestamp of creation';
+COMMENT ON COLUMN "short_urls"."created_at" IS 'Timestamp of creation';

-COMMENT ON COLUMN "short_url"."updated_at" IS 'Timestamp of last update';
+COMMENT ON COLUMN "short_urls"."updated_at" IS 'Timestamp of last update';

-COMMENT ON TABLE "click" IS 'Table holding click information';
+COMMENT ON TABLE "clicks" IS 'Table holding click information';

-COMMENT ON COLUMN "click"."click_date_time" IS 'Timestamp of click';
+COMMENT ON COLUMN "clicks"."click_date_time" IS 'Timestamp of click';

-ALTER TABLE "customer" ADD FOREIGN KEY ("id") REFERENCES "short_url" ("customer_id");
+ALTER TABLE "short_urls" ADD FOREIGN KEY ("customer_id") REFERENCES "customers" ("id");

-ALTER TABLE "short_url" ADD FOREIGN KEY ("id") REFERENCES "click" ("short_url_id");
+ALTER TABLE "clicks" ADD FOREIGN KEY ("short_url_id") REFERENCES "short_urls" ("id");
 ```

 ## Database Access Layer Queries